-Every month, Kafkadesk brings you the best recipes from Central Europe, straight from the kitchen of our very own Chef Paulina Kotkowska.
+Krakow, Poland – Every month, Kafkadesk brings you the best recipes from Central Europe, straight from the kitchen of our very own Chef Paulina Kotkowska.
 What’s on the menu today?
-Her sos chrzanowy z jajkami, the traditional Polish Easter Sauce…
+Her sos chrzanowy z jajkami, the traditional Polish Easter sauce…

 As a Catholic country, Poland takes its Easter celebrations very seriously.
-It is as much, if not more, important than Christmas.
-And, as always, you can’t have a proper Central European celebration without a large table filled to brim with delicious foods!
-And at Easter, hard boiled eggs are quite the star of the show…
+It is as, if not more, important than Christmas.
+And, as always, you can’t have a proper Central European celebration without a large table filled to brim with delicious foos!
+And at Easter, hard boiled eggs are quite the star of the show.

-Sos chrzanowy z jajkami (yes, you heard that right) is a traditional Easter dish and one of my favorite!
+Sos chrzanowy z jajkami (yes, you heard that right) is a traditional Easter dish and one of our favorites!
 It’s a sauce made from hard-boiled eggs and horseradish, a key ingredient in Polish cuisine.
 It’s usually served with Polish smoked sausage, hard-boiled eggs or just a slice of good bread.

-It is very easy to prepare and so delicious!
-For me, it’s really the dish that will always remind me Easter dinner with my family and I’m really happy to share this recipe with you today.
+It’s very easy to prepare and absolutely delicious!
+For us, it’s really the dish that will always remind us of family Easter dinners.

 Yields: around 250g polish easter recipes